Meet the Staff

 SURF Program Manager

 Tina Fresta joined the UROP Staff in May 2012 after graduating from Boston University with a degree in Earth Sciences and a minor in English.
-Tina was active on campus as an undergraduate, including participating in several mentoring programs as well as a work-study student in the UROP Office, and she is looking forward to furthering her involvement with the BU community through UROP.
+Tina was active on campus as an undergraduate, including participating in several mentoring programs as well as a work-study student in the UROP Office, and she enjoys furthering her involvement with the BU community through UROP.

 As Program Administrator, Tina provides assistance with processing applications and awards, oversees the student employees in the office, maintains the website, and prepares informational materials.
 She is also the Program Manager of the Summer Undergraduate Research Fellowship (SURF) Program, for which she recruits students and provides support.
 Tina is available to advise students on how UROP can supplement their undergraduate careers and to assist students with their applications.